mikemey/mex/README.md

 # mex

 This is a trial balloon implementation of a crypto-currency exchange service.
-Uses websockets as service-to-service communication for improved performance (over http-requests).
+Uses websockets as service-to-service communication protocol.

 #### Goals